-The retirement is only one of many ways to always remember Christian’s story and legacy, not only remember but to also pass on for many years to come.
-The association’s decision had little to do with Christian’s athletic ability and achievements but more to do with the kind-heartedness and light that he showed everyone when he was away from athletics.
+The retirement is just one of many ways to always remember Christian’s story and legacy- not only remember, but also also pass on for many years to come.
+The association’s decision had little to do with Christian’s athletic ability and achievements and more to do with the kindheartedness and light that he showed everyone when he was away from athletics.

 Christian was a multi-sport athlete and participated in football, baseball, basketball and archery.
 He was always a light to everyone, always pulled for the underdog and always worried about others going hungry.
-He would always ask his parents for extra lunch and break money and it eventually came to light that it was for kids at school that did not have money for snack or lunch themselves.
+He would always ask his parents for extra lunch and break money, and it eventually came to light that it was for kids at school who did not have money for snacks or lunch.
 It says a lot to be a good example for your peers when you are on this earth, but when you can still have a positive impact on people after you have departed, that means you lived life the way it was meant to be lived.
 Because of Christian’s character, his classmates now raise snack money for those in need.
 Christian also included everyone and treated everyone the same because he absolutely despised bullying and never wanted anyone to feel left out.

 On the field he was always motivating and uplifting, respected his teammates and they all respected him.
 One day Vinemont was playing Good Hope in a baseball double-header.
-Christian took the mound for game one and all he did was pitch a no-hitter and strikeout 9 of the 12 batters he faced.
+Christian took the mound for game one and pitched a no-hitter and struck out 9 of the 12 batters he faced.
 Between games while everyone was congratulating him on that outstanding performance, all Christian would say was he wanted to win the next game.
-So that shows when coaches say “we not me” Christian took that saying to heart and played that way.

 Christian’s parents, both graduates of Vinemont High School, are honored and grateful that he got to be a part of the Vinemont community and family.
-Lynn and Melaine would also like to express their gratitude to everyone for the continued thoughts and prayers.
-The other day I heard someone say that statistics show you can influence up to 10 people a day, but Christian influenced a lot more than 10 people a day.
+Lynn and Melanie Hart expressed their gratitude to everyone for the continued thoughts and prayers.

 Copyright 2019 Humble Roots, LLC.
 All Rights Reserved.